-- Start the washing machine with full loads of laundry first thing in the morning.
+- Start the washing machine with full loads of laundry in the morning.
 Laundry left overnight may pick up moisture and mildew.

 - Always use soap and detergent designed specifically for dishwashers.
 Some products contain bleach which can harm delicate surfaces like stainless steel appliances.